 It’s that time of year where the weather is starting to get bitterly cold.
-When temperatures drop, people take precautions for their homes and cars so why should security cameras be any different?
+When temperatures drop, everyone takes precautions for their homes and cars–why should security cameras be any different?
 Security cameras need winter maintenance and upkeep just like anything else, more so if you are using outdoor security cameras that will be subjected to the elements and freezing temperatures 24-7 for months on end.

 Are Your Cameras Extreme?

-If you are in an area that gets extremely cold weather then your best bet is to install security cameras that are specifically designed to work in extreme conditions.
+If you are in an area that gets extremely cold weather, then your best bet is to install security cameras that are specifically designed to work in extreme conditions.
 Some security cameras have built-in heaters along with extreme temperature operating ranges.
 This ensures that these cameras operate without any problems when the temperatures fall.
-One example of cameras in an extreme environment would be a system we sold a meat packing plant in Kansas City where the cameras operated inside a facility that is kept at a constant forty degrees below zero.
+An example of cameras in an extreme environment could be a system we sold a meatpacking plant in Kansas City where the cameras operated inside a facility that is kept at a constant forty degrees below zero.
 That’s extreme!

 How Are Your Camera Enclosures?

 The very first line of defense for your camera is its enclosure.
 Camera enclosures have an IP (Ingress Protection) rating ranging from IP00 (the lowest) to IP68 (the highest).
 The first number represents protection against solid objects while the second number represents protection against liquids.
 If your cameras are going to be operating in cold climates, you are going to need a weather-rated enclosure of IP66 or higher, providing protection from harsh winter weather conditions like ice, sleet, and snow.
 For more details on IP ratings click here.